DrBenjamin/spring/Readme.md

 ## Build the application and install dependencies

-Run the tests with maven and install all needed dependencies, finally build:
+Run the tests with maven and build with all needed dependencies:

 ```bash
 mvn wrapper:wrapper